-The Zoning Administrator shall maintain a record of the elevation of the first floor (including basement) of all new structures or additions to existing structures in the FFA and FFB flood fringe districts.
-A record of the elevations and flood-proofing measures to which structures or additions are floodproofed shall also be maintained.
+The Zoning Administrator shall maintain a record of the elevation of the first floor (including basement) of all new structures or additions to existing structures in the FFA and FFB flood fringe districts as specified in Article IX, Section 9.00.
+A record of the elevations and flood proofing measures to which structures or additions are floodproofed shall also be maintained.